Falcon Pass Animal Hospital

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (281)-286-9838.

 Yes, patients are seen by appointment.
-However, walk-ins and emergencies are welcome to come in.
+Please call to schedule (281)-286-9838.

 Payment is required at the time of service.